John Leonard’s demand was simple: All he wanted was for Pepsi to deliver the Harrier jet he believed they owed him.

 Leonard was not amused.
 He hired attorney Larry Schantz to draft a lawsuit alleging Pepsi made a fraudulent offer, a copy of which was sent to Pepsi.
 The company preemptively took Leonard to federal court on July 18, 1996, asking that any claim of Leonard’s be declared frivolous and for Leonard to reimburse them for their legal fees.

-And that’s when things took off.
+That’s when things really took off.

 At the heart of the matter was whether a court could be persuaded that Pepsi was making a genuine offer of a Harrier jet for the giveaway.
 Promotional prizes of cars, vacations, and even houses—like the one offered by Fox in 1997 that was a replica of the abode on The Simpsons—were not unusual.
 Perhaps Leonard had a case that it was reasonable to think Pepsi was serious about a fighter jet.